jebikoh/JTX-PathTracer/README.md

 # JTX Path Tracer

+**Update June 2025**:

+I am currently in the process of rewriting the original project.
+The code for this can be found in JTX2.

+My original version (for which everything below this point is for) was becoming too unweidly to work with as it was very much a learning project.

+---

 This is my physically-based Monte Carlo path tracer, based on PBRTv4, built with multithreaded and vectorized C++ 20 and a interactive UI made with SDL2, OpenGL, and ImGui.

 ![image](https://github.com/user-attachments/assets/f6499dc1-893a-4249-bdaa-b36749b3c80f)